Duartb/cyano_pipeline/README.md

-# Pipeline to analyze Cyanobacteria genomes
+# Pipeline to analyse Cyanobacteria genomes
-## From raw fastqc read files to Quality Assessment and Feature Prediction
+## From raw fastq read files to Quality Assessment and Feature Prediction

 **Usage:**